swhitefi/Comparative_Genomics/day1_morning/README.md

 Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 >i.
-Get an interactive cluster node to start running programs
+Get an interactive cluster node to start running programs (need more memory than last interactive node?)

 >ii.
 Create these output directories in your day1_morn folder to save trimmomatic results